To hurt them."

 - Deadpan Snarker: Foddy's narration includes various inspirational quotes delivered in a matter-of-fact way whenever the player loses progress, but to more than a few players they come off as Foddy sarcastically rubbing salt in their wounds.

 - Death Is a Slap on the Wrist: The only way to die is to jump into the lake to the left of the starting point.
-And it immediately puts you back at the starting point if you do.
+Doing so immediately puts you back at the starting point.

-- Determinator: The Man, according to Foddy, with the player representing his determination.Narrator: In this you are his will, his intent.
+- Determinator: The main character, according to Foddy, with the player representing his determination.Foddy: In this you are his will, his intent.
 The embodied resolve in his uphill ascent.

 - Difficult, but Awesome: The "Slide Skip", one of the only shortcuts in the game.
 With a very precise jump, it is possible to leap from the building just before the grill all the way up to the stairs, bypassing a small chunk of the game.
-While the shortcut is generally more difficult to pull off than just climbing up the normal way, it is used universally by speedrunners to shave ~10-20 seconds off their time (and has the added advantage for everyone else that, unlike taking the slide route, there's almost no possibility of falling back down to the lakeside).
+While the shortcut is generally more difficult to pull off than just climbing up the normal way, it is used universally by speedrunners to shave ~10-20 seconds off their time (and has the added advantage for everyone else that, unlike taking the slide route, there's almost no possibility of falling back down to the lake.)

 - Do Not Spoil This Ending: After completing the game you are presented with a screen regarding your "reward", that asks you to confirm you are no longer recording or streaming then it asks for your name, and lets you into a chat room of a sort, letting you leave messages for Bennett and the other successful climbers.
 And the game will kick/ban you if you're caught streaming the chat room.

 - Earn Your Bad Ending: It's actually pretty difficult (though not impossible) to get the bad ending without deliberately trying, as it requires you to screw up in a very precise way at the very last challenge of the game.

 - Exact Words: The image quote above.
 The game will save your progress, every excrutiating frame, and there's only one autosave slot.